 Earning an Associate Degree

 - completion of no fewer than thirty semester credit hours in graded courses at Bucks County Community College.
 However, individual academic departments may accept course work from a Bucks non-accredited program as internal credits, if there is an existing articulation agreement with the department.
-In this case, the student must still complete a minimum of fifteen (15) credits in graded-courses at Bucks County Community College.
+In this case, the student must still complete a minimum of fifteen (15) credits in graded courses at Bucks County Community College; and

 - fulfillment of all financial and other obligations to the College.

-Bucks County Community College awards three degrees, the Associate of Arts, Associate of Science and Associate of Applied Science.
+Bucks County Community College awards five degrees, the Associate of Arts, Associate of Music, Associate of Fine Arts, Associate of Science and Associate of Applied Science.
 Students who earn the degree and later complete the requirements for a second major are not awarded a second degree.
 However, the official transcripts of these students record the completion of a second major as well as the completion of their initial associate degree.